jpothanc/SimpleSkin/README.md

 To apply a skin to your Windows Forms application:

-Create an instance of the SimpleSkin class and pass in the path to your application's .exe file.
+Create an instance of the SimpleSkin as below

 ```cs
 private void MainForm_Load(object sender, EventArgs e)